Mayor Don’s Update – September 2020

 An Interim Control By-law was enacted by Council on June 3 to place a one-year moratorium on the establishment of new cannabis facilities for lands in Springwater zoned Industrial and Agricultural.
 This ‘freeze’ allows the consultants, WSP, the time to complete the Cannabis Production Review Study.
 On August 24, WSP provided an update to Council on the current regulations for licensed cannabis facilities at the federal, provincial and municipal levels and an overview of possible options for the municipality to regulate such facilities.
 Options identified include: site plan control, licensing and property standards.
 These options may assist the municipality in mitigating some of the concerns related to these facilities, including: air quality, noise, lighting, setbacks, security, fencing, waste management, traffic and outdoor storage.

-A survey requesting feedback on regulating these facilities in Springwater will be made available on the Township website and be open until the end of September.
+A survey requesting feedback on regulating these facilities in Springwater is available at www.surveymonkey.com/r/CannabisProductionStudy.
 All residents are encouraged to take the time to fill it out and share their thoughts.
-For a paper copy of the survey please email firstname.lastname@example.org or call 705-728-4784 Ext.
+For a paper copy of the survey please email email@example.com or call 705-728-4784 Ext.
 2019.